Kotlin/kandy/docs/topics/guides/Candlestick-Guide.md

 closing price is higher than the opening price (and by a red color otherwise).
 Basically "candlestick" main statistic is an indicator of whether the price has increased.

+This guide describes comprehensively the process of building candlestick chart and all the details of its customization.

 This notebook uses definitions from [DataFrame](https://kotlin.github.io/dataframe/overview.html).

 ## Usage